The city is packed with small designer boutiques, renowned retailers and large shopping malls. Shopping is never far from reach in Madrid.

 - Mercado de San Antón: Established in 1945, the market quickly became a place to meet for tapas, despite it not being a particularly remarkable building.
 A few years ago, the whole market was renovated and is now a super hip market in Chueca, great for gourmet tapas and cocktails on its nicely decorated roof-top terrace.

-For those that prefer shopping in a shopping center, these are the best shopping malls in Madrid:
+For those that prefer shopping in a shopping centre, these are the best shopping malls in Madrid:

 - ABC Serrano: It is located in the heart of the Salamanca and housed in the emblematic nineteenth century ABC building, this elegant mall used to be one of the trendiest in Madrid.
 Nowadays, it isn’t as popular, but it still has some interesting stores and outlets.

-- Madrid Xanadú: Madrid’s most modern and innovative shopping center has hundreds of stores and restaurants.
-It is very popular because it has an indoor ski slope.
+- Madrid Xanadú: Madrid’s most modern and innovative shopping centre has hundreds of stores and restaurants. one of the reasons for its popularity is its indoor ski slope.

-- Principe Pío shopping center: This shopping center is housed in an elegant neo-classical building where iron and glass elements combine perfectly with Art Decó and classicists.
+- Principe Pío shopping centre: This shopping centre is housed in an elegant neo-classical building where iron and glass elements combine perfectly with Art Decó and classical architecture.
 The structure was initially built to house the final station of the Madrid-Irún railway line.

-- Dreams Palacio de Hielo: This shopping center offers more than just shopping and good places to eat, as it houses a large ice ring where you can have fun ice-skating.
+- Dreams Palacio de Hielo: This shopping centre offers more than just shopping and good places to eat, as it houses a large ice rink where you can have fun ice-skating.